-Canada’s legal medical marijuana business is booming and as of 2018 cannabis will be legal for recreational use as well.
-With over 25% of the population using cannabis, a huge increase of investment into stocks for Canadian cannabis companies, and a predicted 22.6 billion dollar industry in the future, you might think that the US’s neighbor to the north has it’s cannabis laws all figured out.
+Canada’s legal medical marijuana business is booming and as of 2018 weed will be legal in Canada for recreational use as well.
+With over 25% of the population using cannabis in Canada, a huge increase of investment into stocks for Canadian cannabis companies, and a predicted 22.6 billion dollar industry in the future, you might think that the US’s neighbour to the north has its cannabis laws all figured out.

 The 1800’s: The Canadian Government Incentivises Hemp

-Much like in the US, the canadian government used hemp to stimulate industry.
+Much like in the US, the Canadian government used hemp to stimulate industry.
 In 1801, the Lieutenant Governor of Upper Canada actually handed out hemp seeds to Canadian farmers, hoping they would cultivate the useful and hardy plant.
-By 1822, the provincial parliament of Upper Canada began to set aside money to incentivise hemp cultivation and purchase machinery for its processing.
+By 1822, the provincial parliament of Upper Canada began to set aside money to incentivize hemp cultivation and purchase machinery for its processing.

 The Early 1900’s: Canadian Marijuana Prohibition

 For reasons that continue to be mysterious to historians, Canadian legislators introduced the Narcotics Drug Act Amendment Bill, adding cannabis to the list of illegal drugs along with opium, cocaine, morphine, codeine and heroin.
 This passed with little discussion, and it wasn’t until 1932 that the first seizure of cannabis was made by Canadian law enforcement.

-The 60’s and ‘70’s: Pot’s Popularity… and Convictions, are on the Rise
+The ’60s and ‘70’s: Pot’s Popularity and Convictions are on the Rise

-To give some idea of this shift, Canada saw only 25 convictions for cannabis in the 16 year span between 1930 and 1946, but in 1962 there were 20 convictions in that year alone.
+To give some idea of this shift, Canada saw only 25 convictions for cannabis in the 16-year span between 1930 and 1946, but in 1962 there were 20 convictions in that year alone.
 By 1968, the number of cannabis cases had skyrocketed to 2,300.
 By 1972 it had reached nearly 12,000 cannabis convictions.

 By 1969 the Canadian government had caught on that cannabis was becoming increasingly popular and formed the Royal Commission of Inquiry in the Non-Medical Use of Drugs.
-Also known as the Le Dain Commission, this commission was formed specifically to investigate the non-medical uses of drugs, and determine what role the government should play in their regulation.
+Also known as the Le Dain Commission, this commission was formed specifically to investigate the non-medical uses of drugs and determine what role the government should play in their regulation.

-Then, in the 1970’s protests began.
+Then, in the 1970s protests began.
 In 1971, Canadians in Vancouver held the Gastown Riot, the first ‘smoke-in’ to protest anti-cannabis laws.
 Also referred to as the ‘Battle of Maple Tree Square’, this peaceful protest was met with brutal force from Canadian police wearing riot gear and mounted on horseback.

 The Early 2000’s: Legalization Blooms in Canada

-Parker had been using and cultivating cannabis after he discovered that it was the only thing that seemed to help his epileptic seizures, but Canada’s laws at the time did not recognize medical use of cannabis.
+Parker had been using and cultivating cannabis after he discovered that it was the only thing that seemed to help his epileptic seizures, but Canada’s laws at the time did not recognize the medical use of cannabis.
 Parker was arrested on multiple occasions.
 After his 1996 arrest, he appealed his case to the Canadian Charter of Rights and Freedoms and the judge agreed.
-Limiting his rights to use this medicine was a violation of his right to life, liberty and the security of his person.
+Limiting his right to use this medicine was a violation of his right to life, liberty and the security of his person.

-Then, in 2003, Canada introduced it’s first measure to decriminalize cannabis nationwide.
+Then, in 2003, Canada introduced its first measure to decriminalize cannabis nationwide.
 This measure reduced the penalties for possession of cannabis (for up to 15 grams) to a civil fine.
 Unfortunately, pressure from the U.S. Drug Enforcement Administration cause this bill to die, along with a second identical measure introduced in 2004.

 In 2006, Canada saw some setbacks to legalization, as Prime Minister Stephen Harper brought on new mandatory prison sentences for cannabis dealers and cultivators.
 Anyone convicted of growing 500 plants or more had a mandatory two-year prison sentence, with maximum sentences increased to 14 years.
 This was double from the previous maximum of only 7 years.

-After this, the government worked to create the Marihuana for Medical Purposes Regulation or MMPR, which included provisions for a legal and commercially licensed distributions and production of cannabis.
+After this, the government worked to create the Marihuana for Medical Purposes Regulation or MMPR, which included provisions for legal and commercially licensed distributions and production of cannabis.
 Since then MMPR has been revised to allow for the production of cannabis oils and other forms beyond just the cannabis flower (as of 2015), and to allow patients to produce their own cannabis (as of 2016).

 In 2017, the Canadian government took things to a new level, proposing the Cannabis Act, which, if passed would allow adults to legally purchase, possess, use, and cultivate small amounts of cannabis, whether for medical OR recreational purposes.
 The Cannabis Act will go into effect in 2018, and while this is great news for the cannabis movement, for many advocates the fight has just begun.
 As we’ve seen cannabis legislation has gone back and forth in Canada’s history.

 What is next for cannabis legalization in Canada?
-We will have to wait and see how history unfolds…
+We will have to wait and see how history unfolds.